asb219/evaluate-SOC-models/README.md

 ### Known issues with MEND

-The MEND model experiences some numerical stability issues when run with the forcing data of some of the 77 selected soil profiles.
+The MEND model experiences some numerical stability issues when run with the forcing data associated with some of the soil profiles.
 I am currently preventing MEND to run on 12 blacklisted profiles which fail on my computer, but the exact list of profiles incompatible with MEND seems to depend on the Fortran compiler.[^7]